-The downside in going CX1?
+The downside in going with a narrow/wide chainring?
 While the single chainring up-front reduces the possibility of dropping your chain, you will have to commit to running a 1x system as the rear clutch derailleur will not work with a double, 11-speed chainring setup.

-If you want the advantage of the CX1 system, but you’re unwilling to part ways from your current 10-speed drivetrain, you’re in luck.
+If you want the advantage of the Force 1 or Rival 1 systems, but you’re unwilling to part ways from your current 10-speed drivetrain, you’re in luck.
 The rear derailleur and the X-SYNC chainring are backwards compatible with SRAM Exact Actuation shifters, making these components a convenient option for drop-bar and flat-bar cyclocrossers using 10-speed components as well.
 The chainring, with mud-specific cutaways, come in 38, 40, 42, 44, and 46 tooth sizes, with a compact, 110mm BCD.

 But the X-SYNC is not the only wide/narrow chainring option out there for cyclocrossers.
 Wolf Tooth and RaceFace both have narrow/wide chainrings that work with most five bolt crankarms.
 Wolf Tooth has been making wide/narrow rings in the USA for as along as anyone, and have various sizes and bolt patterns to help you go singlering.

-If you’re running 10-speeds, you can pair with a 10-speed SRAM Type 2 mountain bike derailleur and have your own poor man’s CX1 system (more on that later).
+If you’re running 10-speeds, you can pair with a 10-speed SRAM Type 2 mountain bike derailleur and have your own poor man’s Force 1 system.